Pat’s Bits & Pieces– Laundry baskets and junk drawers

 Maybe it’s because I grew up in the happy homemaker era of the 50s and 60s, but I understand her reasoning completely.

-Remember “Leave it to Beaver”?
-If you do, you know exactly what I mean.
-Not only was that house “open house clean,” but Mom (June) did it all in a dress and high heels and still had a healthy, balanced dinner ready at 6 p.m.
-It was the same thing on the afternoon soap operas.
-Did you ever see any of those actors or actresses in jeans or sweatpants?
-Or see any clutter at all in their million dollar homes?
-Of course not!
+Remember “Leave it to Beaver” or “Father Knows Best?”
+If you do, you are probably older than 55 and you know exactly what I mean.
+Not only was that house “open house clean,” but Mom (June) did it all in a dress and high heels and still had dinner ready at 6 p.m.
+I shouldn’t tell you this but tonight I had McDonald’s French fries for supper and I didn’t take off my pj’s until nearly noon.

-Back in the days of “Father Knows Best,” most Moms didn’t work outside the home.
+Back in those “good old days” most Moms didn’t work outside the home.
 Mine did, but then that is another story.
 Somehow she still managed to keep our place looking fairly neat – but then we had lots of junk drawers.
-Mom was a genius too.
+Mom was a genius.

 I am a firm believer in junk drawers.
 We have four or five in the house – usually the top drawer of desks and dressers – and they certainly are handy.
 If someone calls to say they are on their way over, you just open the drawer and sweep everything off into there – instant neatness.

-Since this is the method to my madness, of course you know the coffee table in the living room is a trunk.
+Since this is the method to my madness, of course you know the coffee table in the living room has always been a trunk.
 Just don’t open it.

 Another “must have” cleaning tool is the laundry basket.
 Carry it through each room and throw everything in there that doesn’t belong.
 Then hide the basket.